KostaD02/easy-pass/README.md

 ## Silent level

-Silent level is used to display `console` outputs.
-Some of logs are forced to see exact reason why application stopped.
+The silent level is used to control the display of `console` outputs.
+Some logs are forced to be visible to understand the exact reason why the application stopped.

 | level | description                |
 | ----- | -------------------------- |